interplaynetary/free-association/docs/project/code-of-conduct.md

 ## Expected Standards

-All participants are expected to:
+We invite all participants to:

 - Engage professionally and respectfully
 - Respect differing viewpoints and experiences
 - Accept constructive feedback gracefully
-- Focus on what is best for the community
+- Focus on what supports the community
 - Show consideration for others

-## Unacceptable Behavior
+## Behavior Outside Community Standards

-The following behaviors are not tolerated:
+The following behaviors are outside our community standards:

 - Harassment, intimidation, or discrimination in any form
 - Unwelcome sexual attention or advances